US STOCKS-Tech stocks lift S&P 500, Nasdaq as Fed meeting kicks off | Business

 US STOCKS-Tech stocks lift S&P 500, Nasdaq as Fed meeting kicks off

-The S&P 500 hit an all-time high on Tuesday while the Nasdaq touched a two-week peak as technology stocks caught a bid ahead of the Federal Reserve's two-day policy meeting.
+The S&P 500 hit an all-time high on Tuesday while the Nasdaq jumped about 1% as technology stocks caught a bid ahead of the Federal Reserve's two-day policy meeting.

-The Nasdaq rose 0.7%, extending a rebound in tech-related stocks that were at the heart of February's selloff.
+The Nasdaq was at a two-week high extending a rebound in tech-related stocks that were at the heart of February's selloff.
 The index is now about 4% below its Feb.
 12 record closing high.
-Apple Inc rose 1.4% as Evercore ISI hiked its price target on the iPhone maker's shares to the highest on Wall Street.
-Other mega-cap stocks including Facebook Inc, Netflix Inc, Alphabet Inc and Microsoft rose between 1% and 1.7%.
+Apple Inc rose 2% as Evercore ISI hiked its price target on the iPhone maker's shares to the highest on Wall Street.
+Other mega-cap stocks including Facebook Inc, Netflix Inc, Alphabet Inc and Microsoft rose between 2% and 2.7%.

 The Dow slipped on Tuesday after notching sixth consecutive intraday record highs as optimism over a $1.9 trillion fiscal stimulus package and ongoing vaccination drives bolstered views that the economy was on a path to recovery.
 Scores of stimulus and improving economic data have stoked inflation worries, pushing up yields and upending equity markets in February.

 Wall Street's fear gauge hit a five-week low at 19.68 points as yields on the benchmark U.S. 10-year Treasury slipped for the second straight session to 1.59% from a 13-month high hit last week.
-"Focus continues to be on longer-end Treasuries as the market factors in the possibility of the 10-year yield hitting 2%," said Robert Pavlik, senior portfolio manager at Dakota Wealth in New York.
+"Investors want to see more confidence from the central bank with respect to bringing down inflation, failure to which will weigh on equities," said Anthony Denier, chief executive officer of trading platform Webull in New York.

-Energy stocks slumped about 3% on a drop in oil prices while financials retreated about 1.4%.
-Technology and communication services jumped over 1% each.
-The Russell growth index climbed 0.9% versus the Russell value index's 0.4% fall, in a slight reversal of recent trend away from technology and other high-growth stocks.
+Energy stocks slumped about 3% on a drop in oil prices while financials retreated about 1.6%.
+Technology and communication services jumped about 1.5% each.
+The Russell growth index climbed 1% versus the Russell value index's 0.7% fall, in a slight reversal of recent trend away from technology and other high-growth stocks.

 Ford Motor Co dropped about 3% after announcing a $2 billion convertible debt deal.
-Declining issues outnumbered advancers by a 1.7-to-1 ratio on the NYSE and by a 1.6-to-1 ratio on the Nasdaq.
+Declining issues outnumbered advancers by a 1.5-to-1 ratio on the NYSE and by a 1.4-to-1 ratio on the Nasdaq.

-The S&P 500 posted 70 new 52-week highs and no new low, while the Nasdaq recorded 272 new highs and 29 new lows.
+The S&P 500 posted 71 new 52-week highs and no new low while the Nasdaq recorded 305 new highs and 50 new lows.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)